slackhq/go-audit/README.md

   # Log out of orderness, these messages typically signify an overloading system, default false
   log_out_of_order: false

+  # Maximum out of orderness before a missed sequence is presumed dropped, default 500
+  max_out_of_order: 500

 rules:
   # Watch all 64 bit program executions